wasmi-labs/wasmi/CONTRIBUTING.md

 ## Feature Development

-Before developing a new feature for the `wasmi` interpreter on your own we recommend checking in on the maintainers via a GitHub issue to discuss your proposed feature in technical details.
+Before developing a new feature for the Wasmi interpreter on your own we recommend checking in on the maintainers via a GitHub issue to discuss your proposed feature in technical details.
 Maintainers usually have a fundamental understanding of the codebase and